caronc/nzb-subliminal/Subliminal_Licensing/python-nzbget-0.5.1/README.md

  * __parse_bool()__ - Handles all of NZBGet's configuration options such as 'on' and 'off' as well as 'yes' or 'no', or 'True' and 'False'.
-It greatly simplifies the checking of these variables passed in from NZBGet
+It greatly simplifies the checking of these variables passed in from NZBGet.

- * __push_guess()__ - You can push a guessit dictionary (or one of your own that can help identify your release for other scripts to use later after yours finishes
+ * __push_guess()__ - You can push a guessit dictionary (or one of your own that can help identify your release for other scripts to use later after yours finishes.

  * __pull_guess()__ - Pull a previous guess pushed by another script. why redo grunt work if it's already done for you?